Alert Source Discuss

 Why these three opcodes?

 This proposal aims to be the smallest possible change to the EVM.
-We introduce only three industry-standard instructions — CALLSUB, ENTERSUB, and RETURNSUB — sufficient to eliminate the need for dynamic jumps in synthesizing calls and returns and
+We introduce only industry-standard instructions — CALLSUB, ENTERSUB, and RETURNSUB — sufficient to eliminate the need for dynamic jumps in synthesizing calls and returns.
+(Note: ENTERSUB and JUMPDEST are technically unnecessary, but their presence makes it easier to recover function and block boundaries in the control flow, so we leave deliberation on whether to remove them to a later EIP.)

 Why no immediate arguments or code sections?